ndrean/Dynamic-Ajax-forms/README.md

 # README

-Testing dynamic nested forms and AJAX Server Rendering with a simple one-to-many association with two models (Restaurant/Comments).
+- Dynamic nested forms

-The two 'index' views are rendered as tables, the field cells are editable and saved on the fly.
+- AJAX Server Rendering (form submission, delete) with a simple one-to-many association with two models (Restaurant/Comments).

-The delete is also made AJAX.
+- Editable cells saved on the fly: the two 'index' views are rendered as tables, the field cells are editable and saved on the fly.

-Error handling and form validation to be finished.
+- Error handling (browser & backend)

 TODO : fetch.